FRRouting/frr/doc/developer/workflow.rst

 -  **For new code in ``lib/``, these guidelines are hard requirements.**

-If you are contributing code that adds significant user-visible functionality or introduces a new API, please document it in ``doc/``.
+If you are contributing code that adds significant user-visible functionality please document it in ``doc/``.
+If you make significant changes to portions of the codebase covered in the Developer's Manual, please update the relevant sections.
+If you add a major feature or introduce a new API, please document the architecture and API to the best of your abilities in the Developer's Manual.

-Markdown and LaTeX are acceptable formats, although Markdown is currently preferred for new documentation.
-This may change in the near future.
+Documentation should be in reStructuredText.

 Finally, if you come across some code that is undocumented and feel like going above and beyond, document it!
 We absolutely appreciate and accept